benfertig/timestamper/README.md

 * Select "Properties".<br />
 * Your operating system type (32-bit or 64-bit) will be displayed next to "System Type".<br />

-Once you have downloaded the correct installer for your Windows computer, run the installer to install Python with Miniconda.<br /><br />
+Once you have downloaded the correct installer for your Windows computer, run the installer to install Python with Miniconda.<br />

-### Installing dependencies on Mac
+## Mac
+### Make sure your default shell is set to Z shell
 Open the application "Terminal".
 You can find "Terminal" by searching for it at the top-right of the screen from the toolbar.<br />

 From the Terminal window, enter the following command: